dba-i/mssql-dba/README.md

 ## Contact

-For questions or support, please contact the maintainer.
+For feedback, questions or support, please join our [Discord](https://discord.gg/Fs3Nqpgx).